International Student Tax Assistance

 What You Need to Know:

 - All international students MUST file tax paperwork.
 It is required by U.S. federal law.
 You must file even if you did not work or earn income in 2016.
 If you had no income in 2016, follow the GLACIER Tax Prep No Income Instructions.
-This form is due on June 15, 2017.
+This form was due on June 15, 2017.

 - Internationals cannot electronically file their federal tax returns using GLACIER Tax Prep.
 Your federal returns must be printed out and mailed.
 However, Kansas tax returns can be filed electronically.